THE CHRISTIAN FREEDOM HAS BEEN GRADUALLY TAKEN AWAY

 According to the Christian Magna Carta, no leader has the right “to draw the line” if this is not done in the Holy Scriptures.
 This means that none of the laws in the table should have been instituted by the Governing Body.

-From 1945 to the creation of the Governing Body in 1971, Jehovah’s Witnesses had full Christian Freedom.
+From 1942 to the implementation of the elder arrangement in 1972, Jehovah’s Witnesses had full Christian Freedom.
 This freedom continued throughout most of the 20th century.
-But the members of the Governing Body have tried to curtail the Christian freedom by making the mentioned laws and a host of other laws.
-The result has been that the lives of tens of thousands of Witnesses have been ruined, and this is one reason why I say that the creation of the Governing Body has been a disaster.
+But the members of the Governing Body have tried to curtail Christian freedom by promulgating the mentioned laws and a host of others.
+The result has been that the lives of tens of thousands of Witnesses have been ruined. this is one reason why I say that the creation of the Governing Body has been a disaster.

 [1].
 The book for elders, Shepherd the flock of God (2025), chapter 7, point 36, says that a Witness who has an occupation that violates Christian principles will be given 6 months to change his job.
 If he has not changed his job after 6 months, it is said that he has voluntarily left the congregation because he no longer wants to be one of Jehovah’s Witnesses.
 This is disfellowshipping with the name “disassociation.”